-When PCS is the secondary insurance coverage to any primary commercial insurance, Coordination of Benefits will be reimbursed according to the primary insurance allowable.
+When PSHP or PCHP is the secondary insurance coverage to any primary commercial insurance, Coordination of Benefits will be reimbursed to the lesser insurance allowable under the primary insurance or the PSHP allowed amount if it had been the primary insurance coverage.
+The combined benefits of all plans should not exceed the total allowable expense.